wirshingh/getorganelle-hydra-loop/README.md

 # Run getorganelle on hydra using a loop
+### Summary
-This scritp will run getorganelle in hydra using trimmed raw reads in a loop.
+This scritp will run getorganelle on hydra using trimmed raw reads in a loop.
+Results for all samples will be in a directory named 'getorganelle_All_results'.
+Within this directory will be results for each sample in directories labeled with sample IDs followed by '_getorganelle_results'.

+After getorganelle is run, the script contains commands that will copy the final mitochondrial contig (or scaffolds) and rename it with sample IDs.
+These files will be in a directory named 'mt_contigs' within the 'getorganelle_All_results' directory.

+For instuctions on how to run the job, see 'TO RUN THE JOB' below.

 ```
 #!/bin/sh